How to Treat Stimulant Addiction: Rehab and Stimulant Treatment Options

-People that feel overwhelmed during this process may consider seeking help for themselves through programs like CRAFT.
-Community reinforcement and family training helps concerned significant others (CSOs) of substance-abusing individuals and gives them tools and coping strategies to maintain a strong relationship with their loved one while encouraging the person towards formalized treatment 6.
+People who feel overwhelmed during this process may consider seeking help for themselves through programs like CRAFT.
+Community reinforcement and family training (CRAFT) helps concerned significant others (CSOs) of substance-abusing individuals and gives them tools and coping strategies to maintain strong relationships with their loved one while encouraging the person towards formalized treatment.6

 - The benefits of exploring past patterns.

 - Ways to recognize drug-using behaviors.

 - Which behaviors to reward and which to extinguish.

 - Effective communication skills.

 - When to allow natural consequences without intervening.